What Makes Covenant Children's Unique?

 Unlike other regional facilities, that staff with adult Emergency Medicine

-physicians, Residents, and perhaps a pediatrician here or there, our entire
+training), and perhaps a pediatrician or pediatric EM physician here or

 only pediatric transport program